Magnetism and Metallicity in Moir\'e Transition Metal Dichalcogenides

 {\it $T-B$ phase diagrams and generalizations.} Fig.~\ref{fig:BTphasediagram} presents the phase diagram in the field-temperature plane at $U/t=4$ for a different phase angle ($\phi=\pi/8$), for which the nesting is imperfect and the van Hove singularity is removed from the Fermi surface.
 The analogous phase diagram for perfect nesting can be found in the Supplemental Material \cite{Supplemental}.
 Although some quantitative features change compared to $\phi\!=\!\pi/6$ (like a smaller onset of the magnetic ordering temperature at zero $B$-field), the two phase diagrams are qualitatively very similar: both show two types of magnetic ordering as well as an intermediate metallic phase (see inset of the right panel for a zoom into this regime).

 The ordering temperature $T_\text{N}$ (red triangles), denoting the second order phase transition from a paramagnetic metal to a $120^\circ$ ordered insulator, is reduced upon the application of the external field.
-Interestingly, as already pointed out before (and in contrast to $T=0$), at finite temperatures an intermediate metallic phase (blue stars) appears with partial $z$-polarization.
+Interestingly, as already pointed out before (and in contrast to $T=0$), at non-zero temperatures an intermediate metallic phase (blue stars) appears with partial $z$-polarization.
 At even larger fields, the system enters the fully polarized regime, which is insulating (green circles).
 At non-zero temperatures the $z$-magnetization is never completely saturated, hence we distinguish the partially polarized state from a `fully polarized' one using the criterion $m_{z}(B, T_{\text{pol}}) = 0.997$, which defines the boundary curve $T_{\text{pol}}(B)$ shown in Fig.~\ref{fig:BTphasediagram}.

 We have found that as the temperature is decreased, the range of $B$ over which an intermediate metallic regime is observed decreases; the available evidence implies that at $T=0$ the entire range from $B=0$ up to the saturation field is $xy$-ordered and insulating, consistent with previous Hartree-Fock \cite{Zang2021} and exact diagonalization results \cite{Wietek2022}.
 Finally, let us note that non-local (spatial) correlations, neglected by DMFT, do not change the picture drastically.
-This can be inferred from the comparison (and qualitative agreement) of DMFT with 9-site CDMFT calculations in panel (b) of Fig.~\ref{fig:BTphasediagram}.
+This can be inferred from the comparison (and qualitative agreement) of DMFT with 9-site CDMFT calculations in panel (b) of Fig.~\ref{fig:BTphasediagram} and is discussed further in the Supplemental Material \cite{Supplemental}.